pietmlr/Grafana-GitHub-Backup-Dev/README.md

         * GitHub
         * Core
         * CLI
-2. The "sync" command has been brought to the creators attention combining fundamental command "backup" and "publish".
+2. The "sync" command has been added as an idea to easily combine the fundamental commands "backup" and "publish".
 It can only be used to synchronise everything, not single files or directories.

 ## 27.06.2022
+1. Added dashboard structure
+2. WIP on the transition to modularization
+3. Further improvements

+## 28.06.2022
 1. Transition to a fully modular approach is done
-2. Everything is working, controlled by the core module
+2. Everything is controlled by the core module
+3. Terminal ouput is prettified using colorama
-3. Added ArgumentParser for the "backup" command
+4. Added ArgumentParser for the "backup" command
     1. "python3 core.py backup --everything True" works totally fine
     2. "python3 core.py backup --path 'folder/dashboard'" works totally fine

+## 29.06.2022
+1. The whole backup functionality is working
+2. Better Error messages and hints for what went wrong or could go wrong
+3. Syntax highlighting: More important terminal output is highlighted bolder and more colorful
+4. The "publish" command has got better error handling and a list of working parameters combinations has also been added:
+    ~~~
+    [x] --commit-id & --path        (works only if there is no dashboard with the same name or uid on the given path!)
+    [ ] --commit-id & --path & --overwrite
+    [ ] --commit-id & --path & --create-copy

+    [ ] --everything                (ONLY uses latest commits!)
+    [ ] --everthing & --overwrite   (ONLY uses latest commits!)
+    [ ] --everthing & --create-copy (ONLY uses latest commits!)
+    ~~~
+5. Current execution is possible by typing following commands:
+    ~~~
+    python3 core.py backup --path <path/to/db> --everything <True/False>
+    python3 core.py publish --commit_id <commit-oid> --path <path/to/db> --everything <True/False> --overwrite <True/False>
+    (python3 core.py sync)
+    ~~~

 # ToDo
 - [x] Check if downloadRepositoryFileContents() return nested file structure and parse JSON accordingly